Saurabh4325/Saurabh4325/README.md

 - 📫 How to reach me **sbhk4325@gmail.com**

-- **⚡ Fun fact  As a shy introvert, I have a remarkable ability to observe and notice small details that others often miss.**
+- **⚡ Fun fact My quiet nature allows me to be highly observant, noticing the small details that can go unnoticed by others.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">